natia-cohen/quick-notes/README.md

-# BookNote
+# QuickNotes

-**BookNote** is a note management application inspired by apps like Google Keep.
+**QuickNotes** is a note management application inspired by apps like Google Keep.
 It allows users to create, edit, delete, and organize their notes efficiently.
 All data is managed locally using the browser's local storage.

 ## Features